 In November of 2011 I wrote “Stretching the Rubber Band on a Progress Culture.”
-As the second installment of Ross All Over the Map #throwbackthursday, this one comes back to mind for me quite often as I reflect on how schools can become best equipped to move forward strategically.
+This post comes back to mind for me quite often as I reflect on how schools can become equipped to move forward strategically.
 The rubber band metaphor has held up for me as a way to conceptualizing healthy progress in an institution.

 So…how can rubber bands help us understand what a Progress Culture will look like in a school?